 Written procedure in a criminal case

-The maximum penalty to be imposed on the basis of a written procedure is a fine or a maximum of nine months of either conditional or unconditional imprisonment.
-Also a community service sentence is possible.
-However, it is very exceptional to impose a sentence of imprisonment exceeding six months without a main hearing.
-An imprisonment exceeding six months may be imposed in a written procedure only when the defendant has been reserved an opportunity to give an oral statement.
+The maximum punishment to be imposed in written procedure is a fine or conditional or unconditional imprisonment for at most nine months.
+Community service is also possible.
+However, imposing a sentence of imprisonment exceeding six months without a main hearing is very exceptional.
+A sentence of imprisonment exceeding six months may be imposed in written procedure only when the defendant has been given an opportunity to issue an oral statement.